Valerie Bertinelli Shares Photos From The Night She Met Eddie Van Halen

 Valerie Bertinelli shared photos from her early days with Eddie Van Halen.

-Two days after the death of the rock legend, the actress gave her Instagram followers a look at their 1980s love story with a series of vintage pics posted to her social media page.
+Two days after the death of the rock legend, the actress gave her Instagram followers a look at their 1980s love story with a series of vintage pics posted to her Instagram page, set to the 1982 Van Halen song, “Cathedral.”

-On her Instagram story, Valerie, 60, shared two photos from the night she first crossed paths with the Van Halen guitarist who would become her husband.
+On her Instagram story, seen here, Valerie, 60, shared two photos from the night she first crossed paths with the Van Halen guitarist who would ultimately become her husband.

-In the first pic, the One Day at a Time actress was seen hugging the rock star backstage at a Van Halen concert.
+In the first pic, the One Day at a Time star was seen hugging the rock star backstage at a Van Halen concert.
 Valerie captioned the pic “The night we met.”

 In a second snap, she stood with her arm around her future husband as a bag of M&Ms hung from his mouth.
 Van Halen fans know M&Ms were listed on the band’s tour rider with a clause that instructed all of the brown candies in the package to be removed or the show would be forfeited.